 During your consultation, your vein specialist will examine the affected area visually and by touch.
 They may also perform an ultrasound to understand your condition better.
 Ultrasounds provide a clearer picture of your veins, including those located beneath the skin.

 At Medicus Vein Care, vein specialists perform all ultrasounds themselves.
-You’ll always receive care from a board-certified physician, never a technician.
+You’ll always receive care from a board-certified specialist, never a technician.

 Step 2: Ultrasound